-Executive in charge: Managing Director Jun Ishii (as of July 2015)
+The executive in charge is Managing Director Jun Ishii (as of August 2016).

 To ensure the dissemination of compliance and fair business practices at the ground level throughout the world, we have legal departments, directors, and executive officers in charge of ensuring adherence to the Code of Conduct, as well as managers in charge of export control and other persons responsible for supervising various other functions in our Companies, business divisions, and regional headquarters outside Japan.

-Beginning in fiscal 2016, we are establishing a new organization whose aim will be to identify compliance, risk, and governance issues that span multiple work functions and to unify our response functions.
+In fiscal 2016, we established a new organization unifying multiple response functions whose aim is to identify compliance, risk, and governance issues that span multiple work functions.
 This should help speed up our support for fair operating practices in all business units.

 Within our company, we have established the following whistleblower hotlines as systems for receiving a variety of internal reports regarding compliance: